ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 ## Introduction

-In today's interconnected digital landscape, the concept of the software supply chain extends far beyond third-party libraries and open-source components.
+When we look at the fabric of modern digital systems, the concept of the software supply chain extends far beyond third-party libraries and open-source components.
 It encompasses the people, processes, and technologies that collectively contribute to the development and deployment of modern systems and applications.
 This includes not only external dependencies